shahram8708/Machine-Monitoring/README.md

 ## 40. Credits and Acknowledgments

-**Google Gemini** — the AI capabilities of this platform are powered by Google Gemini 2.5 Flash, accessed through the official `google-genai` Python SDK.
+**EdgeFormer-PM** — the AI capabilities of this platform are powered by the EdgeFormer-PM cross-sensor attention transformer, deployed as a TorchScript INT8 checkpoint for on-device/edge inference.

 **Flask ecosystem** — the project is built on Flask and the broad ecosystem of Flask extensions (Flask-Login, Flask-SQLAlchemy, Flask-Migrate, Flask-WTF, Flask-JWT-Extended, Flask-Bcrypt, Flask-Mail) maintained by their respective open-source contributors.